I'm 41, Healthy, and Fit. And COVID-19 Still Got Me.

 My husband and I made the decision to keep my illness from all of our friends and family until I recovered.
 Our mothers are both worriers, and we saw no value in adding to their already excessive worry about us when there was absolutely nothing they (or anyone) could do to help us.
 My mom will be angry with me for some time, but I still think I made the right decision, especially since she's been checking on me constantly even though I'm now recovered.

 I'm sharing my story now because it seems there are those that still think this virus is no big deal or that it preys only on the already ill.
 It would still be worth fighting aggressively even if that were true, but it's definitely not.
-I am proof that this beast can stalk even the most healthy among us.
-(This woman from Brooklyn sounds even healthier than I am and yet suffered far worse.)
+I am proof that this beast can stalk even the most healthy among us. ( This woman from Brooklyn sounds even healthier than I am and yet suffered far worse.)
 COVID-19 is capricious and arbitrary and it is very, very dangerous.

-COVID-19 is "novel" coronavirus, meaning it's not just a new strain of something we've seen before, but a wholly new virus, recently jumped from a different animal host.
+COVID-19 is caused by a "novel" coronavirus, meaning it's not just a new strain of something we've seen before, but a wholly new virus, recently jumped from a different animal host.
 Our bodies have a rich arsenal of antibodies, but none of them recognizes this bug, so it rages completely unfettered while our bodies scramble to raise new antibodies to fight it.
 During the 6-10 days that it takes to do that, the virus has already ravaged our respiratory epithelium (the lining of our airways), leaving us with painful breathing, poor oxygen absorption, and leaving us wide open to pneumonia, both bacterial and viral.
 It's serious, it's dangerous, it's not a hoax, and it will KILL A LOT OF PEOPLE if we don't take the lockdown seriously.

 Think of it this way.
 The more seriously we all take the lockdown, the quicker it will work to stop the spread, and the quicker we can return to normal life.
 If the "urgings" of the CDC were followed early on, they wouldn't have turned into mandates from governors.
 People will die needlessly because of the reckless behavior we see in Michigan and Ohio today, those foolishly protesting the public health measures that are urgently needed to save lives and stop the spread.